thabthtt/car_game/README.md

 We received the vga_driver, lsfr, traffic_controller, and traffic_visual modules from Liam O'Grady-Walsh and Michael Skidmore, as referenced in the project link above.

 # Conclusions
 Unfortunately, we were unable to complete our game because we couldn't figure out how to implement the collision module while the lsfr module worked, and vice versa.
+Since we were not able to get the base game working, we did not make a scoring system or a difficulty setting.
+The verilog files attached shows the version of our game where the lsfr module is working correctly but the collision module is not.
+Besides the collision being inactive, the base game is done.

 Lsfr module working: https://youtube.com/shorts/lO6nqEbiQUU?si=D2uqKx0go5QUwBBA